neurophon/neurophon/README.md

 ```

-This script copy all the necessary corpora and then runs the model in training and inference mode.
+This script copies all the necessary corpora and then runs the model in training and inference mode.
-Afterwars, in the `Model` folder you will end up with a set of folders: `original`, `whitenoise1`, `whitenoise2`, `reverberation30`, `reverberation60`, `pitchdown`, `pitchup` and `changedvoices` which contain the MRSTSA an EL outputs to train and test the SVM algorithms.
+Afterwars, inside the `Model` folder you will end up with a set of sub-folders: `original`, `whitenoise1`, `whitenoise2`, `reverberation30`, `reverberation60`, `pitchdown`, `pitchup` and `changedvoices` which will contain the MRSTSA an EL outputs to train and test the SVM algorithms.

+### Preparing the data to Train and Test the SVM algorithm

+After running the EL you are in good shape to train and test the SVM algorithm.

+First of all, you have to prepare the data to train the SVM algorithm.

+Copy the files in `original` folder to `Octave` folder: `cp /projects/neurophon/TestsData/Model/original/*.mat ~/neurophon/Octave`, then launch Matlab and run the following script: `>> processes_data_for_train_supervision_M(1)`.
+This script will prepare the data to train both SVM models, one using the MRSTSA outputs and the other using the EL outputs.

+To train the SVM models see [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) documentation.

+Once the SVM models are trained, you will be able to test them using some of the features returned by the MRSTSA and the EL in response to the corpora affected by the acoustic variants.
+In order to prepare the data to test the SVM models you will have to run the following command `cp /projects/neurophon/TestsData/Model/whitenoise1/*.mat ~/neurophon/Octave` and then run the following script from Matlab `processes_data_for_test_supervision_M(1)`.
+Such script will prepare the MRSTSA outputs and the EL outputs to test the SVM already trained models.

+To test the SVM models see [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) documentation.